ansys/scade-design-rules/doc/source/rules/modelling/initialization_of_arrays.rst

 .. start_description

 If all elements of an array are identical the initialization shall be done like this: value ^size
-Note: An initialization such as ' ', ' ', ' ', ... leads to more memory usage than ' ' ^n.
+Note: An initialization such as ' ', ' ', ' ', etc. leads to more memory usage than ' ' ^n.

 .. end_description